Master's of Business Administration

 In an effort to address the difficulties applicants are encountering in taking graduate

-school entrance exams, the College of Business is temporarily waiving GMAT and GRE testing requirements for students applying to the university's graduate degree programs for both summer and fall 2020 semesters.
+school entrance exams, the College of Business is temporarily waiving GMAT and GRE testing requirements for students applying to the university's graduate degree programs for the SPRING, SUMMER and FALL of 2021 semesters.
 All other requirements should still be met for admission into the graduate program.

 For students coming to Tennessee Tech from countries where English is not the first language, Educational Testing Service (ETS) has introduced secure TOEFL in-home testing.
 We are also accepting the Duolingo test.